TO MAKE EVERYONE MORE GREEN

 which I seldom use.

-My condo is on one corner of my building,
+My condo is on one corner of our building,

 so I can take advantage of natural cross-ventilation

 I have a vacuum cleaner, which is powered by

 So all-in-all, it seems that I have all of the

 I am able to keep my use of electricity low

 because I use all of these carefully.